Meemansha-spec/EDA-with-Pandas/02_data_cleaning_README.md

 A customer without phone service cannot have multiple lines or long-distance phone charges.

-For customers with phone service but missing long-distance charges, the median charge of phone-service users is used as a safe fallback.
+For customers with phone service but missing long-distance charges, the median charge of phone-service users can be used as a safe fallback.

 ---